Classification of generalized Einstein metrics on 3-dimensional Lie groups: Tables

 \section{Tables}

 In this section we want to summarize our results.
 For further details we refer to Section~\ref{class:sec}.
 Here $ L \mathsf{D} $ and $ L \neg\mathsf{D} $ mean that the endomorphism $ L $ defined in Equation~(\ref{defL:eq}) is diagonalizable and not diagonalizable, respectively.
 Furthermore we write def, indef, deg and non-deg instead of definite, indefinite, degenerate and non-degenerate.
-For the notations of the isomorphism classes of Lie algebras we refer to \cite{GOV}.
+For the notations of the isomorphism classes of Lie algebras we refer to \cite[Ch.\ 7, Theorem 1.4]{GOV}.
+Following \cite[Ch.\ 7, Theorem 1.4]{GOV}, we restrict the parameter $\lambda$ in $\mathfrak{r}_{3,\lambda}(\R)$ to $0<|\lambda| \le 1$.
+In addition, we exclude $\lambda=-1$, since $\mathfrak{r}_{3,-1}(\R)\cong \mathfrak{e}(1,1)$.